chaitrasj/Research-Methods/readme_try.md

 The percentage column also shows the percentage of forest cover each state has.
 Using a Bar graph we can visualise that.
 #### Conclusion- The observation from Scatter plot is going in accordance with the Bar plot result.
 Thus the percentage we could effectively deduce without using the third data column of percentage

-## Bar plot
+### Bar plot

 ![png](a_Bar_plot.png)

-Data for Box Plot and Line plot downloaded from https://data.gov.in/catalog/all-india-area-weighted-monthly-seasonal-and-annual-rainfall-mm?filters%5Bfield_catalog_reference%5D=85825&format=json&offset=0&limit=6&sort%5Bcreated%5D=desc
+Data for Box Plot and Line plot is downloaded from https://data.gov.in/catalog/all-india-area-weighted-monthly-seasonal-and-annual-rainfall-mm?filters%5Bfield_catalog_reference%5D=85825&format=json&offset=0&limit=6&sort%5Bcreated%5D=desc

 The data gives the All India Monthly Seasonal And Annual Rainfall in mm from 1901 to 2014